Agoric/documentation/main/zoe/guide/contracts/simple-exchange.md

 ## Adding an order

-A user, Alice, can escrow with zoe to create a sell order.
+A user, Alice, escrows with Zoe to create a sell order.
 She wants to sell 3 moola and receive at least 4 simoleans in return:

 ```js